CircuitBread0111/Collections/README.md

 ## Product Vision Statement

-For collectors who need an easy and convenient way to organize their collection, Collections is a visual organizer that provides a simple and visual way to organize collections.
-Unlike spreadsheets, which are wordy and complicated, our product solves this issue by visually organizing your items to your liking.
+For the hobbyist who needs a tool to organize physical collections like coins, stamps, games, etc., Collections is a visual organizer that provides a simple, visual way to store and retrieve information about a physical collection.
+Unlike spreadsheets, which are text-based and complicated, our product allows the hobbyist to easily add or view descriptions and images of items in the collection in one interface.